I find a lot of things confusing in this world, including The Wicked Messenger.

 John Gibbens argues that “the wicked messenger is the counterpart to the holy messenger, Saint Augustine”.

 As pointed out by Robert Shelton in No Direction Home, much of the song is made up of arcane biblical phrases.
-The place (or I guess the person) the messenger is coming from, Eli, the name of a priest in the Book of Samuel.
+The messenger is coming from, Eli, the name of a priest in the Book of Samuel.
 The messenger doesn’t return often, but rather “oftentimes”.
 The “seas began to part”, is a reference to the story of Moses.
 “Opened up his heart” brings to mind Acts 16:14: “the Lord opened up her heart”.

-I think this song, more so than the many other songs on the album for which commentators have made the same argument, could be at least partially about Dylan himself.
+I think this song, more so than the many other songs on the album, could be at least partially about Dylan himself.
 It’s pretty easy to see it has Dylan criticizing his old negative, highly sarcastic “long piece of vomit” Rolling Stone-era persona, especially in the lines “if you can’t bring good news/then don’t bring any”.

 Although Wicked Messenger doesn’t appear on any live or Bootleg Series collections, Dylan has played in quite a few times, especially during the early 2000s.
 He played it often during his tours with the Grateful Dead.
 Below is from the Never-Ending Tour.